Proverbs 21

 Wisdom triumphs over strength and human defenses.

-22 A wise man scales the city of the mighty, and brings down the strength of its confidence.
+22 A wise man scales the city of the mighty and pulls down the stronghold in which they trust.

 Proverbs 21:23